classicemmaeasy/Langchain-Chatbot-App/README.md

 To run this project, you will need to add the following environment variables to your .env file

-if you are setting it directly
+if you are setting it up directly in your code use:

 `os.environ['LANGCHAIN_API_KEY']=<your_api_key>`